-Trademark is one of the ways in the form word, mark or tagline to show your products or services to the general public in unique and effective manner.
-Trademark is also a way to advertise your product in a cost effective manner.
-When you give a name or identity to your products then it could be in any form of image, letter, slogan or combination of colours.
+Trademark is one of the ways in the form of words, marks, or taglines to show your products or services to the general public uniquely and effectively.
+Trademark is also a way to advertise your product cost-effectively.
+When you give a name or identity to your products, it could be in any form of image, letter, slogan, or combination of colors.

-But the problems to manage the trademark arise when some other entity starts using your trademark without seeking your permission.
+But the problems to manage the trademark arise when another entity starts using your trademark without seeking your permission.
 This is regarded as trademark infringement.

-As we all knew that we are living in the country which comes at place number 2 in terms of population, so keep check who else using our trademark seems to be quite difficult, moreover when other people using the somebodyís else trademark then they tweak in the existing trademark to use it in their own business so that on the face it is little difficult to oppose trademark.
-These things make the management of trademark portfolio more complicated and cumbersome.
+As we all know that we are living in the country which comes at place number 2 in terms of population, so keeping check who else is using our trademark seems to be quite difficult, moreover when other people using the somebody's else trademark then they tweak in the existing trademark to use it in their own business so that on the face it is little difficult to oppose the trademark.
+These things make the management of a trademark portfolio more complicated and cumbersome.

-Using other personís trademark definitely, constitutes infringement which is a sin and punishable under the trademark laws in India.
-Trademark infringement can harm the original owner in many ways such as loss of the reputation, valuation of the business.
+Using another person's trademark constitutes infringement, which is a sin and punishable under the trademark laws in India.
+Trademark infringement can harm the original owner in many ways, such as loss of the reputation and valuation of the business.

-Trademark shows the quality of your product but when this quality is degraded by infringer then this will lead to customer dissatisfaction and consumers feel cheated without knowing the facts that somebody else is cheating them, not the real owner.
-In this way, the value of the existing business gets started eroded because consumer starts shifting to another brand.
+Trademark shows the quality of your product, but when the infringer degrades this quality, this will lead to customer dissatisfaction, and consumers feel cheated without knowing that somebody else is cheating them, not the real owner.
+In this way, the value of the existing business starts eroding because consumers start shifting to another brand.

-Because of all these malpractices adopted by the competitors, trademark owners resort to professionals who can manage their portfolio of trademark and can check on these kinds of ill-legal practices.
+Because of all these malpractices adopted by the competitors, trademark owners resort to professionals who can manage their portfolio of trademarks and check on these kinds of ill-legal practices.

-Trademark infringement is also subject to some sort of interpretation.
-Sometimes it seems that another party is infringing our exclusive right, but in reality, this is not the case.
-So, it is pertinent to peep into the legal provision as to know what constitutes infringement or whatís not to unearth the truth.
+Trademark infringement is also subject to some interpretation.
+Sometimes, another party infringes our exclusive right, but this is not the case in reality.
+So, it is pertinent to peep into the legal provision to know what constitutes infringement or what's not to unearth the truth.

-These are the cases which show clearly that one person is infringing the rights of the other person if the case falls under one of the cases as mentioned above.
-But as I have already told you that sometimes there are the cases which resemble the infringement but actually they are not.
-So, letís count them also:
+These cases clearly show that one person is infringing the other person's rights if the case falls under one of the cases mentioned above.
+But as I have already told you, sometimes some cases resemble the infringement, but they are not.
+So, let's count them also:

 Now you must be aware of the trademark infringement.
-So, while devising your trademark strategy you should keep these points in minds.
-This will help you in both ways whether you are existing owner of the trademark or going to file trademark registration application in India.
+So, while devising your trademark strategy, you should keep these points in mind.
+This will help you in both ways, whether you are an existing owner of the trademark or going to file a trademark registration application in India.